-As in the Basic Income and Commercial Income worksheets, you are able to enter data for 21 years in what is otherwise a 20-year analysis.
-The reason for this additional year is exactly the same as in the Commercial Income worksheet and you need to use the 21st year only if you plan also to capitalize that year's Net Operating Income (NOI) as your method of estimating resale value for year 20.
+As in the income worksheets, you are able to enter data for 21 years in what is otherwise a 20year analysis.
+The reason for this additional year is exactly the same as in the Commercial Income worksheet and you need to use the 21^{st} year only if you plan also to capitalize that year's Net Operating Income (NOI) as your method of estimating resale value for year 20.